Research & Surveys

 Wildlife cameras & turtle nest protection sites

 In early 2018, we created a turtle nest protection enclosure in Spring Lake Islands Wildlife Management Area in Dakota County.
 The enclosure protects a sandy bank where turtles have nested in abundance, but where their nests often fell victim to a variety of predators.
 During turtle hatching season, we review wildlife camera footage to see if the enclosure is succeeding in keeping young turtles safe.
 In late 2018, we began erecting another enclosure at the William H. Houlton Conservation Area with the help of a local Eagle Scout candidate.
-In 2019, we'll begin monitoring the effectiveness of this second enclosure.

 • Read about the project's beginnings in our June 2018 article.